 So the difference between the Law of Moses and the new covenant is noteworthy.
 Under the Law of Moses, we carry the Torah on our shoulder and we rejoice over God’s Law.
 And well we may, for it is the first time the moral law of God has been made known to the world, except for its residence in the consciences of people.

 The development of morality under the new covenant, as I said, proceeds from the writing of the eternal moral law of God in our mind and heart as Christ Himself is conceived and formed in us.

-We have the Divine morality engraved in our mind and heart, and then the flow of the Divine will giving life and form to that which has been engraved in our mind and heart.
+We have the Divine morality engraved in our mind and heart, and then the flow of the Divine will give life and form to what has been engraved in our mind and heart.

 We cannot carry God’s current will on our shoulder.
 It is we ourselves who are the flesh being made the Word, as Christ comes to maturity in us.

 And so I rejoice, not over what is in writing, but the fact that God has given me a strong desire to do His will, and not my own, in every circumstance.
 Actually, His will is becoming my will as the idols are purged from my personality.